Duck Things To Do including Southern Shores

 - (252) 261-9709

 Aqua Spa blends waterfront serenity with a nurturing spa experience.
-The certified staff will guide you with healing massage, Ayurvedic treatments, massage cupping, organic facials, waxing, mineral makeup and a natural nail salon.
+The expert service providers will guide you with healing massage, Ayurvedic treatments, massage cupping, organic facials, waxing, mineral makeup and a natural nail salon.
 Bridal parties can toast to new beginnings overlooking the water while getting nails and faces perfected to honor the day.
 Couples find solace with relaxing treatments.
 Don’t forget lunch, dinner or cocktails at Aqua Restaurant downstairs — it really is heaven here.

 - 1200 Duck Road, downtown on the sound side